-Establishing good and repeatable club practices that make sure club members are getting what they need from their club and developing a club mentoring program which has been built on ever since.
-I learnt that building a good working committee team is vital to getting a club to grow and give it’s member a good club experience.
-Also that sometimes plans and strategies need to be flexible enough to be changed or adapted as needed and that is not an indication of success or failure.
+Establishing good and repeatable club practices that make sure club members are getting what they need from their club; developing a club mentoring program which has been built on ever since.
+I learnt that building a good working committee team is vital to getting a club to grow and give its members a good club experience.
+I also learned that sometimes plans and strategies need to be flexible enough to be changed or adapted as needed and that this is not an indication of success or failure.

 Helping my clubs to make a successful transition from the Legacy program to Pathways and helping members to achieve their education goals by helping them plan, setting them challenges and making sure they get lots of recognition when they are successful.
 Setting up Salisbury’s Zoom meetings and learning to get better at them.

-What I have learnt is that information and understanding are vital: it is difficult to support anyone if you do not know the facts and understanding members needs : where they are when they arrive, where they want to get to and offering support and challenges as needed.
-Maintaining an good effective and fun meeting program that meets the needs of all the members needs time and input from other people and to let go of trying to do everything.
+What I have learnt is that information and understanding are vital: it is difficult to support anyone if you do not know the facts and understanding members’ needs: where they are when they arrive, where they want to get to and offering support and challenges as needed.
+Maintaining a good effective and fun meeting program that meets the needs of all the members needs time and input from other people and to let go of trying to do everything.

 Learning points, I probably need to do this again at some stage as I am useless at it.

 What are the main responsibilities of Division Directors that you are aware of?

 Division Directors help the District develop the District Success Plan and they feed down information to their Area Directors.
 Organising Division contests and TLI’s.

 Developing a Division Success Plan with their Area Directors and supporting the team of Area Directors to serve their clubs.
 Having a good overview of their Division.